MEET OUR TEAM

 with clients using an empathetic and holistic approach to best serve their needs.

-She currently accepts Blue Cross Blue Shield, United Healthcare, Humana and Tricare, as well as out-of-network and
+She currently accepts Blue Cross Blue Shield, United Healthcare, Aetna and Humana, as well as out-of-network and

 self-pay clients.
-She will soon be accepting Aetna plans as well.
+She will soon be accepting Cigna/Evernorth insurance plans as well.

 MaryJeanne is a Licensed Clinical Social Worker (LCSW) and Licensed Independent Social Worker - Clinical Practice (LISW-CP) and has been working with clients for over a decade.
 She is licensed in both CT and SC.